How CRA Indexes the DTC Each Year

 Digital Submission Now Mainstream

-CRA's investment in digital services means that digital T2201 submission through CRA My Account is now the norm rather than the exception.
-More practitioners are also familiar with the direct submission option through their CRA practitioner portal, reducing processing delays associated with paper mail.
+CRA's investment in digital services means that digital T2201 submission through CRA My Account is now common.
+More practitioners are also familiar with the direct submission option, which can reduce paper-mail friction when the applicant and practitioner are both comfortable using the digital process.

 RDSP Contribution Room Carryforward